-Since that time, Strike has continued to evaluate its development options for the Project.
-With falling iron ore prices and a global investment climate in recent years not supportive of large scale iron-ore related infrastructure projects, Strike has acted to minimise its Project related costs until market conditions improved.
+Since the completion of the studies referred to above, Strike has continued to evaluate its development options for the Project.
+With falling iron ore prices and a global investment climate in recent years not supportive of large scale iron-ore related infrastructure projects, Strike has acted to minimise its Project-related costs until market conditions improved.

-With spot prices for iron ore strengthening from the lows of approximately US\$40 per tonne in 2015 to approximately US\$70/t today (and highs of approximately US\$90/t in 2017), the timing of the MOTC initiative, being co-incident with strengthening iron ore prices, is considered by Strike to be extremely positive for the Project.
+With spot prices for iron ore strengthening from the lows of approximately US\$40 per tonne in 2015 to approximately US\$65/t today (with a 12 month trading range of approximately US\$60/t to 80/t), the timing of the MOTC initiative, being co-incident with strengthening iron ore prices, is considered by Strike to be extremely positive for the Project.